seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 ## Use `ssh-copy-id` to enable SSH connections

-Hopefully, you are not using your password(s) to authenticate your SSH connections.
+Hopefully, you are not using password(s) to authenticate your SSH connections.
 If you are, you should ditch that habit in favor of using `ssh-copy-id` to copy your public key to all the server(s) you're using (see `man ssh-copy-id` for details).
 It's simple and secure:

 1. Assuming your ***username is the same*** on your local host and the server, the very simplest (no options required) form of the command is this: